Recap of Supernatural

-- Plot-Induced Stupidity: Rather than using a regular low level demon (which the Winchesters have shown they can take on and capture with no trouble), they decide to revive Abaddon, possibly the most powerful demon still alive and who is immune to regular exorcism.
+- Plot-Induced Stupidity: Rather than using a regular low-level demon (which the Winchesters have shown they can take on and capture with no trouble), they decide to revive Abaddon, possibly the most powerful demon still alive and who is immune to regular exorcism.
 This is somewhat justified by Crowley's comments that he had been keeping all his demons away from the Winchesters, on the assumption that the third trial would be something demon-related.
 Abaddon was simply the only demon to hand, but at that point the Winchesters didn't know that.

 - Purity Personified: Father Max Thompson, a priest who is likely a virgin, purifies his blood through confession before injecting it into the demons.

-- Ragnarok-Proofing: John Winchester likely served in the military in the early 1970's.
+- Ragnarök Proofing: John Winchester likely served in the military in the early 1970s.
 It seems unlikely sutures from his old army field surgeon's kit would still be usable.
 Then again, considering Abaddon's Healing Factor, they didn't really need working ones.

 - The last book known to be written in the Carver Edlund series is Swan Song at the end of season 5.
-So, if Crowley is using these books for his hit list, how did he know about Jenny Klein from "Shut Up, Dr Phil" (S07, Ep05)?
+So, if Crowley is using these books for his hit list, how did he know about Jenny Klein from "Shut Up, Dr. Phil" (S07, E05)?

-- Presumably because Crowley is using other sources besides the books to find targets.
+- Presumably Crowley is using other sources besides the books to find targets.

-- Retraux: The reel of film found in file 1138 is played on a clicking Keystone Belmont K161, 16mm Movie Industrial Projector, which was manufactured in Boston, Massachusetts in 1947.
-The film starts with a countdown leader and the film appears damaged with scratches, flickers, and dirt.
-Josie is seem in the mirror filming with a Keystone 16 mm camera.
+- Retraux: The reel of film found in File 1138 is played on a clicking Keystone Belmont K161, 16mm Movie Industrial Projector, which was manufactured in Boston, Massachusetts in 1947.
+The film starts with a countdown leader and appears damaged, with scratches, flickers, and dirt.
+Josie is seem in the mirror filming with a Keystone 16mm camera.